The Avalanches: 2005–2019: Wildflower

 The Avalanches had been working on their second album since at least 2005.
 Seltmann had said the album was starting out as "ambient world music", but it was still moving in different directions and would feature both samples and live music.
 Chater later revealed that Seltmann had left the group by 2006, "we stopped working together...
 I was always making stuff and getting on with it, and the new record wasn't materialising quickly.
 He had a kid, a family, and I guess he realised before I did that it was going to take a long time."

 Subsequent announcements were made of the album's release, however, it had not appeared by December 2011.
 Other artists began to announce having worked with the band on tracks around that time.
 In February 2014 Modular Recordings confirmed Seltmann had left, stating "officially the band is Robbie Chater and Tony Di Blasi right now."
 The band's official Facebook page was updated in 2015, listing James Dela Cruz had rejoined.

-In April 2016 the Avalanches added new images of a gold butterfly on black cloth to their social media accounts and official website.
+In April 2016, the Avalanches added new images of a gold butterfly on black cloth to their social media accounts and official website.
 On 24 May, the group posted a video poking fun at their long hiatus since their last album and the continued speculation of a follow-up release.
-On 2 June 2016 the lead single, "Frankie Sinatra", from their second album, was premiered on Australian radio station Triple J. The title of the album was revealed the same day to be Wildflower.
-It appeared in the following month, with Chater and Di Blasi as co-producers.
+On 2 June 2016, Australian radio station Triple J premiered "Frankie Sinatra", the lead single from their second album.
+The album title was revealed the same day to be Wildflower, with a 1 July release date and Chater and Di Blasi as co-producers.
+On 3 June, the Avalanches performed at the Primavera Sound festival in Barcelona; it was supposed to be their first live-band show since 2007, but last-minute visa issues forced them into playing a DJ set instead, where they premiered a new song, "Subways".
+The studio version was released on 22 June.

 At the ARIA Music Awards of 2016 the group received six more nominations, Album of the Year, Best Dance Release and Best Group for Wildflower; Producer of the Year for Chater and Di Blasi; Engineer of the Year for Chater and Espie; and Best Cover Art for Lost Art (Chater).
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, it received an average score of 83, based on 33 reviews, indicating critical acclaim.
 It peaked at No. 1 on the ARIA Albums Chart.